 Over the past few years, justice and promoting transparent, accessible and inclusive justice systems has become an increased focus in the open government community.
 With this in mind, the Open Government Partnership (OGP) created the OGP Coalition on Justice, a group of OGP members, civil society organizations, and other national and international partners advancing a people-centered approach to justice through their OGP action plans.

-As of October 2020, OGP national members co-creating or implementing justice commitments include:
+As of February 2022, OGP national members co-creating or implementing justice commitments include:

 OGP members or other organizations that do not meet the criteria above can join meetings of the Coalition as observers.
 To indicate interest in joining a Coalition meeting as an observer, please complete the information in this form.

-In the run up to this inaugural meeting, the growing coalition of justice ministers and partners in OGP has met at key OGP and partner events, such as at a high-level roundtable at the OGP Summit in Ottawa.
+In the run up to the inaugural meeting, the growing coalition of justice ministers and partners in OGP has met at key OGP and partner events, such as at a high-level roundtable at the OGP Summit in Ottawa.